opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 ### Counters

 * `s3ObjectsFailed` - The number of S3 objects that the S3 Source failed to read.
-* `s3ObjectsCodecParsingFailed` - The number of S3 objects that the S3 Source codec failed to parse.
 * `s3ObjectsNotFound` - The number of S3 objects that the S3 Source failed to read due to a Not Found error from S3.
 These are also counted toward `s3ObjectsFailed`.
 * `s3ObjectsAccessDenied` - The number of S3 objects that the S3 Source failed to read due to an Access Denied or Forbidden error.
 These are also counted toward `s3ObjectsFailed`.
 * `s3ObjectsSucceeded` - The number of S3 objects that the S3 Source successfully read.